-If there’s one thing you should know about me, it’s that I’m completely obsessed with steak tartare.
-I’m a complete savage when I go to restaurants.
+If there’s one thing you should know about me, it’s that I’m completely obsessed over where to find the best steak tartare in Seattle.
+I’m into complete carnage when I go to restaurants.
 If they have this popular raw meat dish, I will be ordering it.

 I started to realize that not all steak tartares are created equal.
 So I created a Trello board with a running list of all my favorites (I know, I’m a nerd).
 Rather than let that list go to waste, I thought I’d share with you where to find the best steak tartare in Seattle.